chethanmandya/Chethan/_posts/2022-05-02-Difference-Between-Livedata-StateFlow.md

 - LiveData is part of the Android Architecture Components and is primarily used for observing changes to data in a lifecycle-aware manner.

-- LiveData is synchronous and operates on the main (UI) thread by default, which simplifies its usage for updating UI components directly.

 ### Flow